blauwe-lucht/gitlab-nexus-cpp-conan-cmake-containers-demo/README.md

 is needed by the conan-upload user.
 - Autogenerate version from tag and commits since tag. (how to make this work with the demo repo?)
 - Make fibonacci-webservice port configurable through environment.
-- Add health check to service.
-- Add swagger UI to service.
 - Create fibonacci-webUI.
 - Add VMs to deploy to.
 - Add Ansible scripts to deploy fibonacci-webservice and ficonacci-webUI containers.